The Hispanic community is one of the fastest growing communities in America this decade.

 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 126 cities.

-We then calculated the percent of residents that are Hispanic.
+We then calculated the percent of residents that are Hispanic or Latino.
 The percentages ranked from 42.7% to 0.0%.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Siler City took the distinction of being the most Hispanic, while Nashville was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Siler City took the distinction of being the most Hispanic or Latino, while Nashville was the least Hispanic or Latino city.

 Siler City is a town in Chatham County, North Carolina, United States.
 As of the 2010 census, the town’s population was 7,887.
 The population was estimated to be 8,169 in 2013.